Spending and Pricing Trends Across Paid Search, Social Advertising, and Retail Media

 The diagonal line indicates spending changes that are completely described by the change in pricing.
 Bubbles above the diagonal mean that ad volume—clicks for retail media and paid search, impressions for paid social—grew faster than pricing, while bubbles below the diagonal mean that volume grew slower.

-Overall paid search spending decreased by 5% in April, while average CPC increased by 2%.
-Average spending per day dipped by 1%.
+Overall paid search spending grew 11% in March, while the average CPC stayed level.
+Average spending per day was flat.

-- 30% of search accounts spent more in April than in March compared to 43% who spent less, and the average price of a click increased for 40% of accounts and decreased by 28%, with the remaining share for each metric seeing no change.
+- 56% of search accounts spent more in March than in February compared to 21% who spent less, and the average price of a click increased for 34% of accounts and decreased for 32%, with the remaining share for each metric seeing no change.

-- The largest segment was where both spending and CPC decreased, which comprised 19% of all paid search accounts in the analysis.
+- The largest segment was where both spending and CPC increased, which comprised 26% of all paid search accounts in the analysis.

-Overall, paid social spending dropped by 17% in April, while average CPM decreased by 7%.
-Average spending per day dipped by 14%.
+Overall, paid social spending increased by 8% in March, while the average CPM did not change.
+Average spending per day dipped by 3%.a

-- 31% of social accounts spent more in April than March compared to 50% who spent less, and the average price of one thousand impressions increased for 34% of accounts and decreased for 41%, with the remaining share for each metric seeing no change.
+- 55% of social accounts spent more in March than in February compared to 33% who spent less, and the average price of one thousand impressions increased for 48% of accounts and decreased for 24%, with the remaining share for each metric seeing no change.

-- The largest segment was accounts where both spending and CPM decreased, which comprised 22% of all paid social accounts in the analysis.
+- The largest segment accounted for where both spending and CPM increased, which comprised 25% of all paid social accounts in the analysis.

-Retail media spending decreased by 5% in April, while average CPC increased by 2%.
-Average spending per day dipped by 2%.
+Overall, retail media spending grew 15% in March, while average CPC increased by 2%.
+Average spending per day rose by 4%.

-- 31% of retail media accounts spent more in April than March compared to 48% who spent less, and the average price of a click increased for 41% of accounts and decreased by 22%, with the remaining share for each metric seeing no change.
+- 65% of retail media accounts spent more in March than in February compared to 20% who spent less, and the average price of a click increased for 37% of accounts and decreased by 19%, with the remaining share for each metric seeing no change.

-- The largest segment was accounts where both spending and CPC increased, which comprised 18% of all retail media accounts in the analysis.
+- The largest segment accounted for where both spending and CPC increased, which comprised 28% of all retail media accounts in the analysis.

 Check out more resources from Skai